-- (17) The duration of a candidature is between one and two years full time for a Masters by Research and two to four years full time for a PhD.
-The duration of candidature includes enrolment in previous HDR courses unless: - a. the previous HDR course was completed and awarded; or - b. the previous HDR course was not completed in Australia. - (18) In exceptional circumstances, the Research Committee can approve further extensions to candidature providing: - a. candidates can demonstrate they have completed more than two thirds of their research project; or - b. candidates have completed an internship during the first 18 months of their candidature. - (19) Extensions to candidature duration will incur further tuition fees.
+- (17) The duration of a candidature is between one and two years full time (between two and four years part-time) for a Masters by Research and two to four years full time (four and eight years part-time) for a PhD.
+The duration of candidature includes enrolment in previous HDR courses unless: - a. the previous HDR course was completed and awarded; or - b. the previous HDR course was not completed in Australia. - (18) In exceptional circumstances, the Research Committee or its working party for HDR candidates' scholarship and candidature extension matters can approve up to six-month extensions at a time to candidature providing: - a. candidates can demonstrate they have completed more than two thirds of their research project; or - b. candidates have completed eligible internships as per the RTP internship guidelines. - (19) Extensions to candidature duration will incur further tuition fees unless a waiver is granted by the Research